tonypdmtr/68hc08/asm8.md

      updated each time it is accessed, regardless of how many times the macro is actually called.
 So, if used inside a conditional block of code, it will only be incremented when that part is expanded.
-Note: Because of the auto-increment on access, if you want to use the same value more than once in the same macro invocation, you must first assign the value to some label (or `:TEMP`), and then use the label, instead.
+Note: Because of the auto-increment on access, if you need to use the same value more than once in the same macro invocation, you must first assign the value to some label (or `:TEMP`), and then use the label, instead.
 This counter is also reset with a `%macro` syntax call.

--   `:0` to `:9` return the length of the text of the corresponding macro parameter.
+-   `:0` to `:999` return the length of the text of the corresponding macro parameter.
 You can use it alone or along with the `~n.s.l~` parameter placeholder.
 This can only be used from within a macro.
 It is not recognized as valid symbol outside a macro.

--   `:DOW` returns the day-of-week number at assembly time, from zero (Sunday) to six (Saturday).
+-   `:DOW` returns the assembly time day-of-week number, from zero (Sunday) to six (Saturday).

 -   `:PC` returns the current program counter (same as `*`) but can be used even in expressions where the use of `*` is ambiguous.